okube-ai/laktory/docs/concepts/sourcessinks.md

     [`laktory.models.PipelineNodeDataSource`][laktory.models.PipelineNodeDataSource]<br>

 To establish a relationship between two nodes in a data pipeline, the `PipelineNodeDataSource` must be used.
-This type of data source will behave differently depending on the execution context.
+Assuming each node is a vertex in a directed acyclic graph (DAG), using a `PipelineNodeDataSource` creates an edge between two vertices.
+It also defines the execution order of the nodes.
 ```py
 from laktory import models